Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Some Irreducible Components of Graham's Fibers in Type

-For our perverse sheaf calculations, we will need to know more about the top degree cohomology of our Graham fibers $\Mx$.
-This will be done by showing that each fiber contains $|\pi_1(\Ox)|$ affine spaces of dimension equal to the maximal possible dimension in the Springer fiber $\Bx$.
-In particular, we will use results of Tymoczko \cite{Tymoczko} to find a particular affine space $\sA_x$ of maximal dimension inside $\Bx$ and then show that over $\sA_x$, Graham's map $\gamma$ is a covering map with fibers $\pi_1(\Ox)$.
+For our perverse sheaf calculations, we will need to know more about the top degree cohomology of the Graham fibers $\Mx$.
+More specifically, since the irreducible components of $\Mx$ parametrize a basis for this cohomology, we need to know more about the irreducible components of $\Mx$.
+While we will not obtain a complete picture of these irreducible components here, we will ascertain enough to make the desired perverse sheaf statement.
+In particular, we will use a combinatorially described affine paving for the Springer fibers in type $A_n$ to find a particular affine space $\sA_x$ of maximal dimension inside $\Bx$ and then show that over $\sA_x$, Graham's map $\gamma$ is a covering map with fibers $\pi_1(\Ox)$.
+The specific description we use for this affine paving follows Tymoczko \cite{TymLin}, where her result is a generalization of this to Hessenberg varieties.
+However, the original result for Springer fibers in type $A_n$ is due to Shimomura \cite{shim}.

-Fix $x\in \sN$ and choose a basis $V'= \{v_1', v_2',...,v_{n+1}'\}$ so that $x$ is in Jordan canonical form with the sizes of the blocks decreasing down the diagonal.
-Let $B'$ be the Borel of upper triangular matrices on the basis $V'$.
-Let $P = [d_r\ d_{r-1}\ ...\ d_1]$ with $d_i\geq d_{i-1}$ be the partition of $n+1$ corresponding to $x$ and denote by $Y_P$ the Young diagram for $P$.
+Since these results are type-specific, let us assume $\sN$ is the nilpotent cone for $\ksl_n(\mathbb{C})$ and is thus the set of nilpotent $n$ by $n$ complex matrices with trace zero.
+Let $x\in \sN$ be a matrix in Jordan canonical form.
+Let $B$ be the Borel subgroup of $G$ consisting of linear transformations represented by upper triangular matrices.
+Thus, if we were to follow Graham's construction of $\sMt$ using $B$ as our chosen Borel subgroup, we would have $x\in W_{ad}$ since it is the sum of simple root vectors for $B$.
+Let $\sO_{ad}(\tau_J)$ denote the $T_{ad}$-orbit containing $x$ in $W_{ad}$.
+Let $P = [d_r\ d_{r-1}\ \ldots \ d_1]$ with $d_i\geq d_{i-1}$ be the partition of $n$ corresponding to $x$ and denote by $Y_P$ the Young diagrams for $P$.
 Here, we follow the convention that $Y_P$ is the left-justified array of boxes where the $i$th row from the bottom has $d_i$ boxes.
 Next, we will describe two different labellings of this diagram.
-For the first, fill the blocks with $\{1, 2,...,n+1\}$ in increasing order starting at the bottom left and moving up the columns, treating the columns left to right.
+For the first, fill the blocks with $\{1, 2,\ldots ,n\}$ in increasing order starting at the bottom left and moving up the columns, treating the columns left to right.
 We will call $Y_P$ with this labelling $Y_P^{Tym}$.
-For the second, again label $Y_P$ with $\{1, 2,...,n+1\}$ in increasing order, but this time start at the top left and fill in the rows.
+For the second, again label $Y_P$ with $\{1, 2,\ldots ,n\}$ in increasing order, but this time start at the top left and fill in the rows.
 We will call $Y_P$ with this labelling $Y_P^{Std}$.
 Let $\w$ be the permutation taking $Y_P^{Std}$ to $Y_P^{Tym}$, i.e $\w(j)$ is the number in $Y_P^{Tym}$ occupying the same box that $j$ occupies in $Y_P^{Std}$.\\